JorgeSarricolea/JavaScript-Testing/README.md

 ## Getting Started

-Make sure you have Node installed on your computer:
+Make sure you have Node installed on your computer or go to [Download | Node.js](https://nodejs.org/en/download):

 ```
 Node version